Retreat Fee Policy

 Cohorts: Retreat fees are the same for all attendees, regardless of cohort.

-Impact [Culture and Arts?]
-Scholarships: Members who receive Impact Scholarships will also pay a reduced Retreat Fee, that will be determined annually, but expected to be in the range of half that year’s Fee.
+Impact Scholarships: Members who receive Impact Scholarships may also pay a reduced Retreat Fee, that will be determined annually, but expected to be in the range of half that year’s Fee.

 Retreat Fee Setting Process: The retreat fee is set each year based on the location of the event, projected attendance, projected expenses, and other retreat-specific factors, with the goal of keeping retreat fees as low as possible to still run the event effectively.
 Historically, international retreats have had fewer attendees and have struggled to break even, while US events attract more attendees and have sometimes run a surplus.
 When setting the retreat fees, the goal is to cover the costs of the event, with a small surplus to deal with any unexpected expenses.